Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 Diet Soda and Artificially-Sweetened Drinks

 Use of soft drinks and other artificially processed drinks is detrimental to health in general.
-However, a research study from the previous year suggests that people with the high use of such drinks become more vulnerable to acquire dementia.
+However, a research study from the previous year suggests that people with high use of such drinks become more vulnerable to acquiring dementia.

-The study was conducted on more than 3,000 participants aged 45 and above who shared their lifestyle details to gauge the risk factor of getting this cognitive degenerative disease.
+The study was conducted on more than 3,000 participants aged 45 and above who shared their lifestyle details to gauge the risk factors of getting this cognitive degenerative disease.

-According to the study, people who have increased average intake of diet sodas become two to three times more vulnerable to acquire dementia.
-Even though the study is not conclusive, it shows that people who are already suffering from unhealthy physiological conditions, drinking diet sodas become more vulnerable to this mental health problem as well.
+According to the study, people who have an increased average intake of diet sodas become two to three times more vulnerable to acquiring dementia.
+Even though the study is not conclusive, it shows that people who are already suffering from unhealthy physiological conditions and drinking diet sodas become more vulnerable to this mental health problem as well.

-For that reason, it is important for our brain health to eat and live healthily.
+For that reason, our brain health needs to eat and live healthily.

 Unhealthy Lifestyle and Behavior

 Another interesting study has been conducted to identify the risk factors for dementia.
-A comprehensive piece of research suggests it might be possible that one-third cases of dementia are prompted by unhealthy lifestyles and behavioral choices.
+A comprehensive piece of research suggests it might be possible that unhealthy lifestyles and behavioral choices prompt one-third of cases of dementia.

-For instance, the study has pointed out that hearing loss at a young age, social seclusion and lack of education after the 15 years stage can increase the chances of a person to suffer from dementia in later years.
+For instance, the study has pointed out that hearing loss at a young age, social seclusion, and lack of education after the 15-year stage can increase the chances of a person suffering from dementia in later years.

 All these mentioned conditions and situations have a strong connection with the brain.